ubccr/ccrdocs/pages/howto/empireai.md

 ### CPU-only node

-Currently, there is 1 Alpha compute node with no GPUs available to all users.
+Currently, there is 1 alpha compute node with no GPUs available to all users.
 This is great for testing workflows and verifying your code executes without having to wait for a long time in the queue behind GPU jobs.
 To use this node, specify: `--partition=cpu`

 ### Accessing the node(s) your job is running on